 The Research Group Biomarkers for Infectious Diseases aims to identify more accurate diagnostic, prognostic and predictive host biomarkers for infectious diseases and the vaccine response.
 The clinical aims of the group are to help select the most effective, individualized treatment as early as possible, aiming to streamline the use of anti-infectives (improve anti-infective stewardship) and to improve clinical outcome.

-And the researchers try to identify individuals that are at high risk of a non-response to a given vaccination and would therefore benefit from alternative vaccination strategies, for example higher doses, more frequent applications, adjuvanted vaccines or next-generation vaccines.
+In addition, the researchers try to identify individuals that are at high risk of a non-response to a given vaccination and would therefore benefit from alternative vaccination strategies, for example higher doses, more frequent applications, adjuvanted vaccines or next-generation vaccines.

 Unser Gehirn ist ein Hochsicherheitstrakt, das mit der Blut-Hirn-Schranke eine sehr effektive Barriere gegen Schadstoffe und Krankheitserreger errichtet hat.
 Trotzdem kann diese überwunden werden: Beispielsweise vom ...

 International antibiotics study: HZI receives Euro 6m funding An increasing number of bacteria is evolving antibiotic resistance.
 Much-feared representatives of this steadily growing group include Staphylococci strains.
 At...